OneLiteCore/LiteWriter/content/posts/policy/open-source-licenses/index.md

 weight: 5
 ---

-This document lists some open source SDK and projects which have been used in the app.
-We will update this document time to time, sometime we might not update it in time, please understand.
+This document lists the open source SDKs that have been used in the app.
+We will update this document from time to time, but sometimes it might not be that in time, please understand.

 <!--more-->